zaighumghazali/mobile-flashcard/README.md

 run `npm start` it will start the development server and is ready run `react-native run-ios` will build the app on iOS simulator run `react-native run-android` will build the app on android simulator

+# Tested Devices
+This app is tested on android and iOS simulators.